Welcome to the parents’ and pupils’ perspective on the philosophy, pedagogy, and permeation of mathematical rigor!

 In a word, Dear Yaasha Sir, I am grateful that fate made us meet.
 I am grateful that I have LEARNED and RESEARCHED ABSTRACT ALGEBRA & MATHEMATICAL ANALYSIS and ACHIEVED so much under your guidance, which played a PIVOTAL ROLE in all my successful applications to KAIST, HKUST, the University of Hong Kong, and the University of Edinburgh, each one with a full scholarship.
 I and my family would always be thankful for your support.
 I appreciate your devotion to mathematics and raising future mathematicians.
 Thank you for being such a wholehearted person.

 AMMOC consistently pushes students to reach their highest potential, ensuring they are well-prepared and confident.
-The curriculum is exceptionally rigorous, and the lecture style mirrors that of professional mathematics courses typically taught by mathematicians at leading institutions of higher learning worldwide.
+The curriculum is exceptionally rigorous, and the lecture style mirrors that of university mathematics courses typically taught by mathematicians at leading institutions of higher learning worldwide.

 –A structured program to learn proofs in mathematics, mathematical olympiads, and prospects in STEM–